Spotarachy/My-M1-MFW/README.md

 [link to github ](https://github.com/Spotarachy/My-M1-MFW)

-Following this helpfull guide to the step sourced form the [GitHub.com/Code Institute README Sample](https://github.com/Code-Institute-Solutions/SampleREADME)
+Following this helpfull guide to the step's: sourced form the [GitHub.com/Code Institute README Sample](https://github.com/Code-Institute-Solutions/SampleREADME)

 >Log in to GitHub and locate the GitHub Repository,Spotarachy/My-M1-MFW